morrisyoung/eQTL_v4_script/README.md

 ## Other scripts

-(for preprocessing information that may be used by the main routine, or mics):
+(for preprocessing information that may be used by the main routine, or mics)

 1. gene\_tss\_prepare.py